Siemens-Healthineers/K2s/addons/monitoring/README.md

 kubectl -n monitoring port-forward svc/kube-prometheus-stack-plutono 3000:443
 ```

-In this case, the monitoring dashboard UI can be accessed at the following link: <https://localhost:3000>
+In this case, the monitoring dashboard UI can be accessed at the following URL: <https://localhost:3000/monitoring>

 ### Login to monitoring dashboard